 On the night of Good Friday, 1810, Abeyta was performing Penitente rituals in the small village of El Potrero.
 He saw a light in the distance and followed it.
-The light was coming from Chimayó.
-It was coming from the ground there.
+The light was coming from the ground in Chimayó.
 Abeyta, digging with his bare hands, discovered a crucifix buried in the ground.
 He went to tell his neighbors about this miraculous discovery and they told the local priest.
 The priest came to the site, picked up the crucifix and took it back to his church.
 It was placed the nicho at the main altar.
 The next morning, it was gone.
 It was found in its original location and brought back to the church.
 Again it disappeared.
 After this occurred a third time, they realized that El Sefior de Esquipulas, as they named the crucifix, was supposed to remain where it was discovered in Chimayó.
-To honor it, a small, private chapel was built between sometime between 1814 and 1816.
-It remained in private hands until 1929 when it was given to Diocese in Santa Fe.
+To honor it, a small, private chapel was built sometime between 1814 and 1816.
+It remained in private hands until 1929 when it was given to the Santa Fe Diocese .

-If you are in Santa Fe during Holy Week, you can make you own pilgrimage to Chimayó.
-If you can’t make it during Holy Week, the church is open daily and over 300,000 people visit it a year.
+If you are in Santa Fe during Holy Week, and it speaks to you, join the Good Friday pilgrimage to Chimayo.
+If you can’t make it during Holy Week, the church is open daily; over 300,000 people visit it a year.
 The church is full of crutches those claiming to be healed have left behind.
 Is there a miracle there for you?
 You’ll have to come to find out.